 Skip the elephant trekking

-Elephant trekking is one of the many activities this island offers, however, be aware that the elephants that are part of the trekking tour were being tortured from the very young age, and even now they are being forced to live tied in a cage.
+Elephant trekking is one of many activities this island offers, but be aware that the elephants that are a part of the trekking tour have been tortured from a very young age, and even now they are being forced to live tied in a cage.
 Even if you find it exciting, it’s something that shouldn’t be supported in any way.

 How to get to Koh Lanta?

-The most convenient way to get to Koh Lanta is by taking a ferry boat from Krabi.
-By searching low-cost airlines you can find some pretty cheap Bangkok-Krabi flights.
+The most convenient way to get to Koh Lanta is by taking a bus + ferry boat.
+Book your ticket online with BookAWay and enjoy your trip!

 PIN FOR LATER!